Minutes from thousands of acres of public land — to hunt, ride, hike, and explore, without the cost or boundary of owning it all.

 Secure on-site storage for firearms and ammunition lets a hunting guest fly in with nothing to declare and find everything waiting — no cases, no hauling, no fuss.
 The gear stays on the mountain, ready for the next season.

-The Benetsee history →The lightly-pressured BLM and state land of the Garnet Range and the upper Blackfoot country — which holds some of Montana’s highest winter elk densities — offer elk, mule deer, and whitetail deer, with black bear, turkey, and upland birds in season.
+Deer are common on the property itself.
+Minutes away, the lightly-pressured BLM and state land of the Garnet Range and the upper Blackfoot country around Helmville — which draws some of the heaviest winter elk concentrations in the state — offer elk, mule deer, and whitetail deer, with black bear, turkey, and upland birds in season.
 Hunting requires the appropriate Montana licenses and adherence to Montana FWP seasons and hunting-district regulations.

 Yes.
-The ranch is bordered by thousands of acres of public land reachable within minutes, in western Montana big-game and upland country where elk, deer, and birds are characteristic of the region.
+Deer are common on the property itself, and the ranch sits minutes from thousands of acres of public land, in western Montana big-game and upland country where elk, deer, and birds are characteristic of the region.
 Hunting on public ground requires the appropriate Montana licenses and adherence to state seasons and regulations.

 Yes.
-Thousands of acres of adjacent public land border the property and are reachable within minutes — for hunting, hiking, riding, and exploration — giving an owner access to that scale without the cost or boundary of holding it all privately.
+Thousands of acres of public land lie minutes from the property — for hunting, hiking, riding, and exploration — giving an owner access to that scale without the cost or boundary of holding it all privately.

 Yes.
 Sweetwater Ranch offers secure on-site storage for firearms and ammunition, so a hunting guest can keep equipment at the property and arrive without the burden of traveling with it.
 Combined with helicopter access from Missoula, it makes for an unusually effortless way to reach western Montana hunting country.